Jonathan Mellor (1846 – 1931)

 Cheshire Observer – Saturday 04 June 1892

 In June 1892 local and national reporters recorded that a sturgeon had washed up at Parkgate where it was discovered by a couple of boys including one of Jonathan’s sons.
 When he told his father, Jonathan recovered the 8ft long fish and conveyed it to Neston where he charged 2d per head to view it.
-As sturgeons were the property of the Crown he was uncertain as to his right to dispose of it although according to the Neston reporter noted, it was only the property of the Crown when it is found in the River Thames.
+As sturgeons were the property of the Crown he was uncertain as to his right to dispose of it although according to the Neston reporter writing the article, it was only the property of the Crown when found in the River Thames.
 Neither the Dee Fishery Board or the Connah’s Quay customs were willing to shed any light on the subject.
 In the end it was transported to Liverpool where it was sold for £2 10 shillings.
 Later that year at a meeting of the Lancashire Sea Fisheries Joint Committee at Preston, the Hon.
 H. Holbrook (representing the Dee Fishery Board) suggested that representations should be made to the Board of Trade requesting that the statute which declared the sturgeon a ‘royal’ fish be repealed.
 (Cheshire Observer – Saturday 06 August 1892)

 FEARFUL EXPERIENCE OF A DEE FISHERMAN